3 Popular Herbs Used in Global Cultures

 Although tobacco and cannabis are likely to be the first things that come to mind in the western world when you think about what you can smoke, the truth is that in the wider world, there are dozens of different options.
+Even cannabis alone can be processed into various products, including with a diy rosin press that anyone can buy.
 Below are some of the most popular herbs used around the globe that you might want to try out.

 Historically, mullein was used as a lung tonic, as it is known to soothe coughing, making anyone who is sick a lot more comfortable.
 When you smoke mullein, you might not get any flavor at all; it is extremely mild and light, and can be a great starter herb for those looking to get into more unusual smoking options.